 Although often used interchangeably, the terms “marketing plan” and “marketing strategy” do have some differences.

-A company’s extended marketing strategy can be like this:
+A company’s extended marketing strategy can look like a mind map:

 marketing strategy mind map template

 Notice how it’s more general and doesn’t include the actual activities required to complete each strategy or the timeframe those marketing activities will take place.
-That kind of information is included in a marketing plan, like this marketing plan template which talks about the content strategy in detail:
+That kind of information is included in a marketing plan, like this template below which talks about the content strategy in detail:

 Content Marketing Proposal Template